Featured

 SeeWorldNotSeaWorld’s 5 Rules for Road Trips.

-I've taken 8 major road trips in my lifetime, spanning from 2011 to 2022, and I have learned many lessons along the way.
-Three were cross-country, from Indiana to California/Arizona, and the other five encompassed a multidate of states (one was 16 states total) and stops.
-Now, I'd like to share those lessons with you! …
+I've taken 10 road trips in my lifetime, spanning from 2011 to 2023, and I have learned many lessons along the way.
+Three were cross-country, from Indiana to California or Arizona, and the other seven all encompassed a multidate of states (minimum being 3 and maximum was 16) and stops.
+Now, I'd like to share …

 Continue reading SeeWorldNotSeaWorld’s 5 Rules for Road Trips.